bitsofinfo/helmfile-deploy/examples/README.md

 ## Lets deploy all defined "conduits" for "catapp"

+`helmfile-deploy` also provides a helmfile template ([conduits.helmfile.yaml](../conduits.helmfile.yaml)) that generates helmfile *releases* for the [appconduits](https://github.com/bitsofinfo/appconduits) helm chart

 Running this will ensure all defined `ingress` within the `catapp` *environment* (defined in [environments/catapp/stage-qa.yaml](environments/catapp/stage-qa.yaml)) under the *context* `stage-qa` are running against the `targetCluster=minikube`

-A unique helmfile `release` is defined for each of the latter using the `conduits.helmfile.yaml` helmfile YAML which subsequently invokes `helm` using the [appconduits](https://github.com/bitsofinfo/appconduits) helm chart.
+A unique helmfile `release` is defined for each of the latter using the [conduits.helmfile.yaml](../conduits.helmfile.yaml) helmfile YAML which subsequently invokes `helm` for each generated *release* using the [appconduits](https://github.com/bitsofinfo/appconduits) helm chart.

+(to see debug output add `--log-level debug`)
 ```
 ./helmfile \
-  --log-level debug \
   --file conduits.helmfile.yaml \
   --state-values-set targetCluster=minikube \
   --namespace bitsofinfo-apps \